Optimal decay rate for the 2-D compressible Oldroyd-B and Hall-MHD model: Introduction

 \subsection{Main results}

 The long time behavior for polymeric models is noticed by N. Masmoudi \cite{2016Equations}.
 To our best knowledge, large time behaviour for the 2-D compressible Oldroyd-B system \eqref{eq1} has not been studied yet.
 This problem is interesting and more difficult than the case with $d\geq 3$.
 In this paper, we firstly study about optimal time decay rate for the 2-D compressible Oldroyd-B system in $H^2$-framework.
-The proof is based on the Littlewood-Paley decomposition theory and the Fourier splitting method.
-Similar to \cite{He2009} and \cite{2018Global}, we first cancel the linear term in Fourier space.
-For any $l\in N^{+}$, we get initial time decay rate $\ln^{-l}(e+t)$ for $(\rho,u,\tau)$ in $L^2$ by the bootstrap argument, see \cite{Luo-Yin}.
-Then we improve the time decay rate to $(1+t)^{-\frac{1}{4}}$ by virtue of the Fourier splitting method and initial time decay rate.
-The main difficult to get optimal time decay rate is that we can not get any time information for global solutions in $L^1$ from \eqref{eq1}.
-However, as in the reference \cite{Tong2017The}, we prove $(\rho,u,\tau)\in L^\infty(0,\infty; \dot{B}^{-\frac 1 2}_{2,\infty})$ from \eqref{eq1} by using the time decay rate $(1+t)^{-\frac{1}{4}}$.
-Then we improve the time decay rate to $(1+t)^{-\frac{5}{16}}$ by the Littlewood-Paley decomposition theory and the Fourier splitting method.
-We deduce a slightly weaker conclusion $(\rho,u,\tau)\in L^\infty(0,\infty; \dot{B}^{-1}_{2,\infty})$ from \eqref{eq1} by using the time decay rate $(1+t)^{-\frac{5}{16}}$.
-Finally, we obtain optimal time decay rate $(1+t)^{-\frac 1 2}$ for $(\rho,u)$ by the Littlewood-Paley decomposition theory and the standard Fourier splitting method.
-Moreover, we can prove the faster time decay rate for $\tau$ with $\|\tau\|_{L^2}\leq C(1+t)^{-1}$.
-Finally, we apply the methods to the 2-D compressible Hall-MHD model and prove optimal time decay without small low-frequency assumption in critical Besov spaces with negative index.
+The proof is based on the Littlewood-Paley decomposition theory and the improved Fourier splitting method.
+Similar to \cite{He2009} and \cite{Luo-Yin}, we first cancel the linear term in Fourier space.
+By the Fourier splitting method and the bootstrap argument, we firstly obtain initial logarithmic decay rate

+for any $l\in N^{+}$.
+The main difficulty for us is to get the initial polynomial decay rate.
+For lack of time information for global solutions in $L^1$ from \eqref{eq1}, we otain